drivebuddyai/machinelearningchallenge/README.md

 Where json file consist of entries for post and its metadata.

 #### TASK:

-- Analyse and generate a report for the given data and your insights for the same.
 - List down features and their relevance for training a classification model.
 - Train the model & predict whether the image contains the Pav-Bhaji or not.